mariegrace31/school_library/README.md

 # 📖 School Library <a name="about-project"></a>

-This is a ruby school library application that is designed to record the books are in the library and who borrow them.
+This is a ruby school library application designed to record the books in the library and who borrows them.

 ## 🛠 Built With <a name="built-with"></a>